Navigation

 Woodland Learning

-The children will visit our woodland area each week, we will experience the changes through the different seasons.
+The children will visit our woodland area each week, and will experience the changes through the different seasons.
 We talk about how the leaves change colour and fall from the trees, we look under logs to find centipedes and woodlice, we dig in the soil to find worms, plus many more experiences to help children learn about the natural world.

 It is really helpful if the children have their own warm and waterproof clothing for the woodland days, as we visit in all weathers.
 The children are happy to play and don't notice the wet or the cold, if they are dressed appropriately.